lawrennd/old_talks/_ml/includes/pods-software.md

 \notes{In Sheffield we created a suite of software tools for 'Open Data Science'.
 Open data science is an approach to sharing code, models and data that should make it easier for companies, health professionals and scientists to gain access to data science techniques.

-For some background on open data science you can read [this blog post](http://inverseprobability.com/2014/07/01/open-data-science/).}
+\addblog{Open Data Science}{2014/07/01/open-data-science}

 \notes{The software can be installed using